How to use the TRIPSpeed Shape tab and controls

 The tab has two main jobs:

-- the left side tells you how the current shape compares to FIT data
+- the left side shows how the current shape compares to FIT data

-- the right side lets you adjust the shape deliberately
+- the right side exposes the shape controls

 Step 2: Read the main chart first